Pasek108/PMA-BetterDesigner/README.md

 Grab and drag the table quickly, release the mouse button, then try to catch the table or grab another one.

 ### Fix
-Change the event targets of dragging events.
+Changed the event targets of dragging events.

 ## table_squeeze_fix